voxel51/fiftyone-plugins/plugins/plugin_builder/README.md

 -   This operator walks you through the process of creating an operator.
 It then generates a skeleton of the code for the operator.
+-   Pressing the `Execute` button will add the plugin in the location of your choice!

 ## Usage